Perhaps it isn’t atheism specifically that’s killing us, but a lack of spirituality in how we do things.

-However we are acting out oppression and atrocities just the same – even using drones and bots to do it.
+We are acting out oppression and atrocities just the same – even using drones and bots to do it.
 Previously we justified it with “our God verses their God”.
 Nowadays we justify it with economic need, and with insincere or misdirected “Human Rights” pretences and propaganda.
 It seems our dark side comes out no matter what clothes are in fashion.

 In larger, older, more sophisticated cultures such as Africa, India and China, and in indigenous spirituality of the Americas, “God” is not particularly authoritarian or particularly male – quite unlike the God of Christians, Jews and Muslims.
 And in Asia there are many non-religious, spiritually informed systems to develop grounded-ness, intuition, body health, mind health, spiritual health, and positive community.
 These levels of health cannot be separated, they work together.

 These practices provide tools to develop restraint, celebration, humility, inner peace and respect.
-They open the universal memory, awareness of the one consciousness reflected in the many (all knowledge in a grain of sand), gentleness, efficiency, compassion and clear-sightedness – using physical holds and postures, dietary awareness, movement, prayer (which needn’t be to a god), chanting, meditation, mastery of breath, community service and more.
+They open the universal memory, awareness of the One Consciousness reflected in the many (all knowledge in a grain of sand), gentleness, efficiency, compassion and clear-sightedness – using physical holds and postures, dietary awareness, movement, prayer (which needn’t be to a god), chanting, meditation, mastery of breath, community service and more.

 But in our mainstream systems we have a materialist, consumerist, aggressively atheistic environment with no particular “national practice” or national shared belief.
 Ethical behaviour and fair thinking are optional.
 Belief in, or attempted awareness of a higher power, or a divine aspect of self, are as optional as whether you prefer your cappucino made with dairy milk or soya milk – which are a more likely topic of conversation.